 Prevention is better than cure.
 It would be better to steer clear of having plumbing problems than fixing them to avoid other serious damages that could happen.
 To deter the chance of having plumbing problems, have a regular inspection of your plumbing parts inside your house.
-This is crucial as you can tell visually if something in your plumbing parts is about to be damaged.
-Understanding and thinking of the plumbing parts could also help, you can consider the lifespan and the parts and appliances that you use for plumbing.
-Knowing when parts have served their purpose and need to be replaced is a good practice of maintaining a functional plumbing system and protecting parts of your home together with its features and anything inside it.
+This is crucial as you can tell visually if something in your plumbing parts gets damaged.
+Understanding and thinking about the plumbing parts could also help.
+You can consider the lifespan and the parts and appliances that you use for plumbing.
+Knowing when parts have served their purpose.
+And, you need to replace this and this is a good practice for maintaining a functional plumbing system.
+And, protecting parts of your home together with its features and anything inside it.

-Checking your plumbing system visually and looking for “symptoms” or signs that it needs to be replaced or needs fixing could help avoid getting into any plumbing problems.
-As a maintenance practice, this should be done regularly.
+Checking your plumbing system visually and looking for “symptoms” or signs that need fixing could help avoid getting into any plumbing problems.
+As a maintenance practice, you should do this regularly.
 Start by looking for drips or slow leaks in any of the plumbing components that you have at home.
-Inspecting its surroundings and maintaining it is also important as if it is damaged or contaminated, it has a big chance of spreading and later on damaging your pipes.
-Be alarmed if you see any water damage on your cabinets, cupboards, or anything near it, this is a major sign that there might be a water leakage that you wouldn’t want to leave unaddressed.
+Inspecting its surroundings and maintaining it is also important as if it is damaged or contaminated.
+It has a big chance of spreading and later on damaging your pipes.
+Be alert if you see any water damage on your cabinets, cupboards, or anything near it.
+This is a major sign that there might be a water leakage that you wouldn’t want to leave unaddressed.

-Your house’s whole plumbing system is not easily accessible and visible, but there are certain parts of your home where plumbing parts can be easily checked:
+Your house’s whole plumbing system is not easily accessible and visible, but there are certain parts of your home where plumbing parts you can easily check: